Dennis-Shih/Requirements/Specification.md

 * Actor selects a button to invite users to the task
 ## Primary Sequence
 1. System prompts user to tell it which users to invite, and does not show any users that are already collaborators.
+2. User adds any other users they want to have access to the task.
-2. System invites selected users.
+3. System invites selected users and grants them the ability to work on the task.